Virtual Reality to Reduce Fall Risk in Patients with Parkinsonís Disease

 Gait disturbances among patients with Parkinson's disease often lead to immobility, falls, and diminished quality of life.
 Deficits in cognitive function further exacerbate fall risk, especially when patients walk while performing another task or navigating through complex environments.

 Virtual reality (VR) provides multi-sensory feedback to enhance motor leaning through problem solving, while promoting the performance of multiple repetitions of movement.
 We developed an approach that combines treadmill training with a VR to implicitly teach obstacle avoidance and dual tasking abilities, while training gait.

 In response to 6 weeks of VR training, patients with PD increased their over-ground gait speed and stride length, demonstrated increased endurance, and better navigated around obstacles.
 Walking while performing another task also was improved.
 This effect was not seen in previous studies of treadmill training, lending support to the idea that VR has unique benefits.

 Patients also reported enhanced quality of life and fewer falls and near falls.
 In addition, 4-6 weeks after the completion of the intervention, mobility continued to improve.
 Motor learning and behavioral changes can apparently be achieved using VR, even in the presence of neurodegeneration.
 Future work should strive to better understand how beneficial neuroplasticity can be optimally generated in patients with PD.

-Director of the Center for the Study of Movement, Cognition and Mobility at Tel Aviv Medical Center
+Director at Center for the Study of Movement Cognition, and Mobility, Tel Aviv Sourasky Medical Center

 Location: Tel Aviv, Israel